 Once you reach the top, you will find yourself in charming Old Town, where life seems slower than in Nazare’s main resort.
 It’s a great place to walk around round and experience authentic Portuguese life and culture.

-There are also few restaurants, souvenir stalls and snack bars.
+There are also a few restaurants, souvenir stalls and snack bars.

 The viewpoints offer incredible views over Portuguese cost and Nazare town.